-Caution’s resolve to keep playing was reinforced by his parents, who encouraged the boys to keep practicing and playing, and to ignore those who saw the music as backward and unclean.
-Over the years, perspectives have changed, but the part of his community that was critical in the past is even more vocal than ever, mainly due to their variety of Christian beliefs.
+Shonhai’s resolve to keep playing was reinforced by his parents, who encouraged the boys to keep practicing and playing, and to ignore those who saw the music as backward and unclean.
+Over the years, perspectives have changed, but the part of his community that was critical in the past is even more vocal than ever, mainly due to their variety of Apostolic Christian beliefs.

 “My perspective as one who loves and plays mbira, I think it’s OK for me to play as long as I know that my playing and veneration of the spirits does not in any way harm or get in the way of other people’s beliefs.
 I feel content playing for the spirits and their mediums, because it is through playing for them that I will also be playing for God.”

 The Shonhai family uses nyamaropa tuning, and their style is local to the Nyamweda area.
-On visits to Harare, Caution met mbira players from other parts of the country and learned new material.
+On visits to Harare, Sinyoro met mbira players from other parts of the country and learned new material.
 He recalls meeting other mbira players in Harare who had strange tunings and differently constructed instruments.
 He enjoyed playing these instruments as a pastime because they had a different voice and structure than what he was used to.
 However, he made it clear that he only played these instruments for fun, and not as something that he could do in ceremonies or be serious about.

 “When it comes to serious ceremonial and ritual work, my heart does not feel for or accept anything else than the traditional way of playing and the traditional tunings that we grew up using.
 When I play using the traditional tuning I feel the soul of the music.”

 Because mbira music is sacred, mbira players have specific behavior that they follow when they are invited to be part of a ceremony, whether a kurova guva (ceremony to bring a person who has died back to the family/community as a spirit), mukwerera (rain-making ceremony) or bira (usual ceremony for the ancestors).
-Caution says he learnt from his father that one has to ask for guidance from the spirits of the clan a few days before the ceremony.
+Shonhai says he learned from his father that one has to ask for guidance from the spirits of the clan a few days before the ceremony.
 One cannot ask for guidance on the day he is departing for a ceremony because the spirits also have to prepare you for the ceremony, so doing it on short notice is not acceptable.
 When asking for guidance in advance, he will do the prayers on the day he departs and will be guided all the way to and from the ceremony.
 He maintains that he has been following this strict code of conduct ever since he started playing mbira, and has refused to play in ceremonies when asked to go without advance notice.

 “I remember a close friend who came to get me for a ceremony and I politely explained to him that I could not go with him because I didn’t want to disrespect my ancestors, since they are the ones who gave me the strength to play.
 I may help you, but I will be the one with a case to answer for not having told my spirits and ancestors.
-It is the same as what happened today when coming here Renold and I have been asking for guidance from the ancestors for the past few days so that our journey here will be blessed.”
+It is the same as what happened today when coming here – Renold and I have been asking for guidance from the ancestors for the past few days so that our journey here (Harare) will be blessed.”

-Caution says his singing is inspired by what is going on in the mbira playing.
+Shonhai says his singing is inspired by what is going on in the mbira playing.
 The melodies and interlocking patterns on the mbira are a beacon that he follows when he sings.
 As he sings, some of the vocals he incorporates just come, and he may not remember them after he finishes playing.
-However, Caution explains that certain songs have a set way of singing from long ago, and he cannot change that, since changing it may affect how the song is accepted by the spirits that he is playing for.
-An example he gave was the way he sang on the piece Dangurangu (MBIRA CD 3466).
+However, Sinyoro explains that certain songs have a set way of singing from long ago, and he cannot change that, since changing it may affect how the song is accepted by the spirits that he is playing for.
+An example he gave was the way he sang on the piece Dangurangu (MBIRA CD/Download 3466).
 Shonhai made it clear that when he sings with mbira, he does not arrange or structure his singing, as is done in other forms of music.